JanaSabuj/ParseMyCF-contest/README.md

 A personal submission parser for CF, parsed by individual contests.

 > **Inspiration**
-> Why work hard when python is your pet ?
+> Why work hard when Python is your pet ?

 # What it does
 * You are prompted the username